rennerocha/mediawiki-extensions-yasec/README.md

     <EventCalendar>
     namespace = Event
     aspectratio = 1.35
+    lang = en
     </EventCalendar>

 `aspectratio` is optional and defaults to 1.6.
 CSS `max-width` is set to 800px and can be overridden in `MediaWiki:Common.css`.

+`lang` is optional and defaults to en.
+Other languages code options can be found in /resources/fullcalendar/fullcalendar/lang directory

 ### Requirements